BentaherNoureddine/fast_api_learning/README.md

 3- i found that if we want to use a string (varchar) we must define it s number of characters

+4- learned about session and added our first class instance to the database